BT Sport vs Sky Sports

 By Jon Barrow

-If you love watching sport, you’ll be aware that Sky and BT offer the most-complete TV coverage.
+If you love watching sport, Sky and BT are essential for most of the biggest games.
 But which should you choose - or are you best off with both?

-Best TV and broadband providers – see how real customers rated Sky and BT, and discover which came out on top, in our annual TV & broadband satisfaction survey, use our guide to the best TV and broadband providers.
+If you'd like to find out how real customers rated Sky and BT and discover which came out on top in our annual TV & broadband satisfaction survey, use our guide to the best TV and broadband providers.

-Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport Europe and BT Sport ESPN) can watch 42 live Premier League games per season, though this will increase to 52 from the 2019/20 season.
+Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) can watch 42 exclusive live Premier League games per season, though this will increase to 52 from the 2019/20 season.

-They also get live matches from other competitions, including the Champions League, plus at least 69 live games from the Aviva Premiership rugby championship.
-Fans of other sports can enjoy cricket (including the 2017/18 Ashes), NBA Basketball, Major League Baseball, Ultimate Fighting Championship and Red Bull events such as the Flugtag, Moto GP and Nascar.
+They also get live matches from other competitions, including the Champions League, plus at least 69 live games from the Gallagher Premiership rugby championship.
+Fans of other sports can enjoy cricket (including the Ashes), NBA Basketball, Major League Baseball, Ultimate Fighting Championship, Moto GP and Nascar.

-Sky Sports offers eight channels, including a dedicated Sky Sports News channel and the Sky Sports F1 channel.
+Sky Sports offer ten channels, including a dedicated Sky Sports News channel and the Sky Sports F1 channel.
 Sky customers can watch an array of events including 126 live Premier League games, live rugby (including England internationals), Formula 1 and England cricket matches.

-Both BT and Sky offer HD and Ultra-HD channels, although to access the latter you need to sign up directly with the relevant provider (ie with BT to get BT Sport Ultra HD, or Sky to get Sky's Ultra HD).
+Both BT and Sky offer HD and Ultra-HD content, although to access the latter you need to sign up directly with the relevant provider (i.e. with BT to get BT Sport Ultra HD, or Sky to get Sky's Ultra HD).

 You don't have to be a BT pay-TV customer to watch BT Sport, or be a Sky pay-TV customer to watch Sky Sport.
-Almost all TV providers let you add the channels to your pay-TV package (at the time of writing the only exception was that Sky Sports was unavailable from Plusnet) although you'll normally get a better deal if you subscribe to them directly.
+Almost all TV providers let you add the channels to your pay-TV package although you'll usually get a better deal if you subscribe to them directly.
 If you're considering signing up, make sure you find out how the two providers did in our latest satisfaction survey first - we have full reviews of both BT TV and broadband and Sky TV and broadband.

-BT broadband and TV packages include the BT Sport channels as standard, while BT broadband customers can pay £5/month to watch online or through the app (the first three months are free).
-If you get your pay TV service from another provider, prices are typically higher (ie £22.99/month for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.
+BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £9/month to watch online or through the app (the first three months are free).
+If you get your pay TV service from another provider, prices are typically higher (eg: £20.00/month for SD channels on Sky TV).
+Plusnet TV customers get free access to BT Sport Lite - BT Sport 1 and its Premier League coverage.

-The best option is likely to depend on your own personal preferences.
+The best option depends on your own personal preferences.
 If you want the widest choice of sporting events, Sky Sports is your best bet.
-But if you're more bothered about getting a good deal, BT Sport is much better value – especially if you sign up for it as part of a package with BT TV and broadband.
+But if you're looking to cut costs, BT Sport is better value – especially if you sign up for it as part of a package with BT TV and broadband.

 But it's also crucial to consider the specific sports you want to watch – after all, there's little point signing up for BT Sport if you're mad about F1, or choosing Sky Sports if you're a Champions League fanatic.